KCAI Return to Campus Spring 2021

 Online liberal arts courses will allow for students to reduce their cross-departmental in-person interactions, and we know that by limiting the time of face-to-face interaction, social distancing, and using masks, we can reduce our risk of contracting COVID-19.

-Liberal arts instructors are designing their online courses now, and some will be asynchronous and some will be synchronous, and some will be a hybrid of both.
+Courses will be asynchronous and some will be synchronous, and some will be a hybrid of both.
 This information will be clearly detailed on each course syllabus.

 In asynchronous courses, there are not set meeting times for the class.
 Students are provided with pre-recorded instructional materials and assignments with deadlines.
 Although faculty and students are not “online and on-screen together” at regular class meeting times, the faculty member will have monthly check in meetings via google meet with small groups or individual students.
 We believe this is important to check in with students on their progress and comfort level in an online course.